i tried the 'call me by your name' peach scene and it was amazing

 Yes, it's possible, and it has an ancient Chinese precedent.

 We all know the scene.
 Elio — who is raging with the inimitable fervor of adolescence — lays down and gets to work relieving his boredom and sexual frustration in an, erm, interesting way.
 He jabs his fingers into a ripe peach and plucks out the pit, sunset-gold juice splattering across his chest and abdomen.
 Then Elio rolls the peach around in his hands while looking up at the ceiling.
 Is he really going to…? you think.
-Before you can run out of the theatre, Elio unbuttons his bermuda shorts and moves the peach down to his crotch.
+Before you can run out of the theater, Elio unbuttons his bermuda shorts and moves the peach down to his crotch.
 Every sound is heightened.
 We hear smushing, gushing, ripping, and gasping without ever seeing what exactly Elio is doing with the peach.
 But then again, we don’t need to.
 We know.
 The camera stays locked on Elio’s face, obliging us to watch the series of strange and discomforting face contortions Elio (played by Oscar nominee Timothée Chalamet) performs.
 It feels like we’ve stumbled into a teenager’s bedroom at the worst possible time and haven’t closed the door behind us and mumbled our apologies.
 The scene of eccentric self-pleasure quickly crescendos into Elio heaving out a trite “fuck” and the moment is over.
 Elio places the soiled peach onto the nightstand beside him.
 A character has just fucked a peach on screen for the first time in cinema.

 It would be unsurprising if figures came out stating Call Me By Your Name has given the peach industry a major boost this summer.
 I can imagine men everywhere taking a trip to the grocery store and buying themselves a bundle of peaches.
 After I saw the film last winter, I knew I had to test the scene out for myself and see if it was really possible.
 Sadly, that took many months of waiting.
 (Peaches are only in season from mid-May to mid-August in the U.S.).
 The desire stemmed from a place much deeper and essay-worthy than wanting to get my rocks off.
 Male self-pleasure is rarely talked about or depicted in a serious manner, much less queer male sexuality.
 When it comes to masturbation in film and TV, cheap laughs is usually where it’s at: Jim banging a warm pie in, you guessed it, American Pie and Ben Stiller furiously pulling out a quick one in a bathroom during a date and accidentally shooting “hair gel” on his ear in There’s Something About Mary.
 What imprinted the peach scene in my memory is how much the focus was on self-exploration, not crudeness, shame, or low-brow humor.
 I guess, if anything, I wanted to be like Elio and transform my relationship to self-pleasure into something a bit more liberated and romantic.